Audace-class destroyer (1913): Design

 The design for the Audace class was based on that of the earlier Indomito class, which had been designed by the firm Society Pattison of Naples.
 The Cantiere navale fratelli Orlando shipyard modified the design to accept Swiss steam turbines, but the ships were broadly similar, carrying the same armament and having a similar top speed.

 The ships of the Audace class were 74.8 m long at the waterline and 75.5 m long overall, with a beam of 7.5 m and a draft of 2.6 m.
 They displaced 740 LT standard and up to 840 LT at full load.
 They had a crew of 4 to 5 officers and 65 to 74 enlisted men.
 The ships had a small superstructure that consisted primarily of a conning tower forward.
 A raised forecastle deck terminated at the conning tower and stepped down to the main deck level for the rest of the length of the hull.

 The ships were powered by two Zoelly steam turbines, with steam provided by four White-Forster water-tube boilers.
 The engines were rated to produce 16000 shp for a top speed of 30 kn, though in service they reached as high as 36.1 kn from 15000 shp.
 At 27 kn, the ships could cruise for 300 nmi, but at a more economical speed of 14 kn, their range increased to 950 nmi.

 The ships carried an armament that consisted of a single 120 mm 40-caliber (cal.) gun and four 76 mm 40-cal. guns, along with two 450 mm torpedo tubes.
-The 102 mm gun was placed on the forecastle and the two of the 76 mm guns were mounted abreast the funnels, with the remaining pair at the stern.
+The 102 mm gun was placed on the forecastle and two of the 76 mm guns were mounted abreast the funnels, with the remaining pair at the stern.
 The torpedo tubes were in single mounts, both on the centerline.